 Mom: So anyway, Beth, the doctor said it would probably take her about a week to recuperate and then… (Interrupted by her child)

 Child: Mommy!
 I want to ask you something!
 Mommy!
 Where’s my dinosaur?

 Mom: Excuse me, Beth.
 You know that you’re not supposed to interrupt people when they’re talking, don’t you?

 Mom: Ok, then wait quietly, and I’ll be right with you.

 Even in this case, the mother treated her son respectfully.
 She remained calm and spoke to him kindly.

-2. Discipline Respectfully.
-Even when you are extremely upset with your child, you can still treat them respectfully.
-That means avoid sarcasm, screaming, and name calling.
+Even when you are extremely upset with your children, you can still treat them respectfully.
+That means avoiding sarcasm, screaming, and name calling.
 Model respect to help them know how to handle tense situations in their own lives.

-3. Discipline Fairly.
 To fairly discipline, consequences need to be determined in advance.
-Once those are in place explain the consequences to your child so they know what to expect.
-Then, when disobedience occurs, calmly relay the consequences.
+Once those are in place, explain the consequences to your child so they know what to expect.
+Then when disobedience occurs, calmly relay the consequences.
 If you feel like your child really had forgotten the consequences, you can remind them of the consequence and give them another chance.
 But, if they misbehave again, don’t negotiate consequences.